Twenty-fifth Amendment to the United States Constitution

-The Twenty-fifth Amendment (Amendment XXV) to the United States Constitution deals with presidential succession and disability.
+The Twenty-fifth Amendment (Amendment XXV) to the United States Constitution addresses issues related to presidential succession and disability.

-It clarifies that the vice president becomes president if the president dies, resigns, or is removed from office, and establishes how a vacancy in the office of the vice president can be filled.

-It also provides for the temporary transfer of the president's powers and duties to the vice president, either on the initiative of the president alone or on the initiative of the vice president together with a majority of the president's cabinet.
-In either case, the vice president becomes acting president until the presidential powers and duties are returned to the president.
+It clarifies that the vice president becomes president if the president dies, resigns, or is removed from office by impeachment.
+It also establishes the procedure for filling a vacancy in the office of the vice president.
+Additionally, the amendment provides for the temporary transfer of the president's powers and duties to the vice president, either on the president's initiative alone or on the initiative of the vice president together with a majority of the president's cabinet.
+In either case, the vice president becomes the acting president until the president's powers and duties are restored.

-The amendment was submitted to the states on July 6, 1965, by the 89th Congress and was adopted on February 10, 1967, the day that the requisite number of states (38) had ratified it.
+The amendment was submitted to the states on July 6, 1965, by the 89th Congress, and was adopted on February 10, 1967, the day the requisite number of states (38) ratified it.

 Text and effect

 Section 1: Presidential succession

 Section 1 clarifies that in the enumerated situations the vice president becomes president, instead of merely assuming the powers and duties of the presidency as acting president.
 It operates automatically, without needing to be explicitly invoked.